 1.1 The Parties shall:

-1.1.1 Set a public Net Zero Target and interim GHG reduction targets [validated by the Science Based Targets initiative] within [3 months] of entering into this agreement.
+1.1.1 Set a public Net Zero Target and interim greenhouse gas (GHG) reduction targets [validated by the Science Based Targets initiative] within [3 months] of entering into this Agreement.

-1.1.2 Develop and begin to implement a Net Zero Transition Plan within [6 months] of entering into this agreement.
+1.1.2 Develop and implement a Net Zero Transition Plan within [6 months] of entering into this Agreement.
+The Net Zero Transition Plan will be reviewed and approved by the management team annually.

 2. Breach of climate obligations

-2.1 If either Party breaches the obligations in clause 1.1, that Party shall:
+2.1 If either Party breaches any of the obligations in clause 1.1, the breaching Party shall:

-2.1.1 Within 30 days of the breach, inform the other Party of its plans to remedy the breach.
+2.1.1 Within [30 days] of the breach, inform the innocent Party of its plans to remedy the breach.

-2.1.2 Pay to a climate charity nominated by the other Party a sum of £[●] for each [day] that the breach continues [up to a maximum of £[●]].
+2.1.3 If the breaching Party fails to remedy the breach [within 3 months of the breach], pay to a climate charity nominated by the innocent Party a sum of £[●] for each [day] that the breach continues [up to a maximum of £[●]].